 Sausalito Wine Tasting Rooms

 There are three different wine tasting rooms to enjoy in Sausalito, all within three or four blocks of the Ferry pier.
-Each has its own style and personality, and we recommend you visit more than one before deciding where to try a flight since they’re all so close together.
+Each has its own style and personality, and each features a selection of different wines and snacks along with knowledgeable people to answer your questions.